CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 # Uploading and encrypting data via user interface

 Your data is automatically encrypted when you upload data to SD Connect.
 This is suitable for all file types and formats.
-More information about encryption (link)
+More information about data encryption (link)

-Upload and encrypting less than 100 GB
+## Upload and encrypting data files less than 100 GB

 ### Upload and encrypt files to a new folder